hly189/pdf_checker/README.md

 UPDATE 3:
   - some minor changes for download functions.
   - updaing "-i" option which shows the links which cannot be downloaded.

+UPDATE 4:
+   - Adding input for url and fixing some bugs.

 P/S: I am in the process of fixing the bugs and updating the program.
 Therefore, it is probably not perfect.